cyberdxme/bitcoin/README.md

 Turn dimes to dollars,
-And turn dollars into dreams
+And turn dollars into dreams.